Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

 Such a block structure of the matrix $\MlL_{2}$ is illustrated in Figure~\ref{fig:block_structure_of_M}(a), where the yellow ($A^-_K$), pink ($A^+_K$), blue ($\Bm_K$), and purple ($\Bp_K$) blocks respectively correspond to the four non-zero cases in \eqref{eq:M2}.
 The upper half of the matrix corresponds to the row blocks having indices in $\calM_{L+1} \backslash \{ L, L+1\}$ while those for the lower half are in $\calM_{L+1} \backslash \{ -L-1, -L\}$.
 For $L=0$, in particular, the first two non-zero cases in \eqref{eq:M2} vanish because for any $\bbm\in\calM_{\bl,0}$, $\sum\bbm\pm1=\pm1\notin\calM_{0}$.
 As a result, $M^{\bl,0}_{2}$ consists of only two blocks (one blue and one purple).

-To characterize the kernel of $M_2$, we first switch the ordering of its row blocks as shown in Figure~\ref{fig:block_structure_of_M}(b), which highly simplifies the numerical computation of coupling coefficients.
+To characterize the kernel of $M_2$, we first switch the ordering of its row blocks as shown in Figure~\ref{fig:block_structure_of_M}(b), which highly simplifies the numerical computation of coupling coefficients (c.f.
+Section~\ref{sec:num-complexity}).
 We denote the rearranged matrix by $\widetilde{\MlL}_2$.
 As illustrated in Figure~\ref{fig:block_structure_of_M}(b), the matrix $\widetilde{\MlL}_2$ admits a natural partition into two parts

-It turns out that either the upper or the lower half of $\widetilde{\MlL}_2$ (Figure~\ref{fig:block_structure_of_M}(b)) is sufficient to determine its kernel.